oar-team/colmet/README.md

 It is currently bound to the [OAR](http://oar.imag.fr) RJMS.

-A Grafana sample dashboard is provided for the elasticsearch backend.
+A Grafana [sample dashboard](./graph/grafana) is provided for the elasticsearch backend.
+Here are some snapshots:

 ![](./screenshot1.png)